St Martin’s Press, April 2016

 To purchase bulk copies of THE GRAY RHINO for promotional, educational, or business use, please contact your favorite bookseller or the MacMillan Corporate and Premium Sales Department at 1-800-221-7945, ext 5442, or via email.

-A “gray rhino” is a highly probable, high impact yet neglected threat: kin to both the elephant in the room and the improbable and unforeseeable black swan.
-Gray rhinos are not random surprises, but occur after a series of warnings and visible evidence.
-The bursting of the housing bubble in 2008, the devastating aftermath of Hurricane Katrina and other natural disasters, the new digital technologies that upended the media world, the fall of the Soviet Union…all were evident well in advance.
+A “gray rhino” is a highly probable, high impact threat: kin to both the elephant in the room and the improbable and unforeseeable black swan.
+Gray rhinos are not random surprises, but occur after a series of warnings and visible evidence, but humans are more likely to neglect them than most of us think we are.
+The bursting of the housing bubble in 2008, the devastating aftermath of Hurricane Katrina and other natural disasters, the new digital technologies that upended the media world …all were evident well in advance.

 Filled with persuasive stories, real-world examples, and practical advice, The Gray Rhino is essential reading for managers, investors, planners, policy makers, and anyone who wants to understand how to profit by avoiding getting trampled.